-Current State of Clinical Trials Impacted by the War in Ukraine**

-{Archived copy}

 Current State of Clinical Trials Impacted by the War in Ukraine is Part One of a Three-Part Series

 The military conflict in Ukraine and Eastern Europe is a rapidly evolving humanitarian crisis with vast geopolitical implications and continuous accounts of human suffering.
 Beyond the immediate humanitarian and geopolitical concerns, areas impacted by the conflict are also seeing extreme disruption to the local healthcare ecosystem.
 Clinical trials throughout Ukraine and nearby parts of Eastern Europe are in peril.

-There are roughly 2,500 public medical facilities in Ukraine that have previously run international clinical trials, and there are some 500 clinical trials ongoing each year (Fierce Biotech, 2022).
-The FDA database indicates there are 251 drugs and devices currently undergoing trials in Ukraine, but the conflict in Ukraine and the sanctions placed on Russia has forced many drug manufacturers to pause patient recruitment efforts in existing trials and put the initiation of new trials on hold (US Food & Drug Administration, 2022).
+There are roughly 2,500 public medical facilities in Ukraine that have previously run international clinical trials, and an average of 500 clinical trials are ongoing each year (Fierce Biotech, 2022).
+The FDA database indicates there are 251 drugs and devices currently undergoing trials in Ukraine, but the conflict in Ukraine and the sanctions placed on Russia have forced many drug manufacturers to pause patient recruitment efforts in existing trials and put the initiation of new trials on hold (US Food & Drug Administration, 2022).

 As the situation continues, it is becoming crucial to analyze and understand the conflict’s impact on clinical trials so we can assess future trial design from a more resilient perspective.
 Here, in part one of a three-part article series, we discuss four main areas of difficulty encountered in the field based on our experience: patient communication and safety, regulatory hurdles, supply chain challenges, and ethical concerns.